dsi-icl/do-voice-interaction/gdo_voicebot/stt_service/README.md

 ## How to install it

-`npm install` to install all dependecies.
+`npm install` to install all dependencies.

 If you don't want to use docker, please make sure, that you installed deepspeech models by executing the following command `./download_models.sh`